jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 This is a legimate solution to the problem, and if you don't want to use the operator in `auth` mode, keep living your life.
 However, one benefit you get by installing the operator and talking directly to it via your `KUBECONFIG` is being able to use Tailscale's ACLs to dictate who can actually communicate with the operator.

-If you recall our `grant` from earlier, we were able to dictate who was able to impersonate users inside the cluster in `auth` mode, but with Tailscale's ACL system we can also be prescriptive about connectivity.
+If you recall our `grant` from earlier we were able to dictate who was able to impersonate users inside the cluster in `auth` mode, but with Tailscale's ACL system we can also be prescriptive about connectivity.
 Consider if you removed the default, permissive ACL

 ```json
 //{"action": "accept", "src": ["*"], "dst": ["*:*"]}, # commented out because hujson